|

 of Glasgow's shipbuilding achievement.
 (Many of the original

-shipping models are on display in the beautiful "Clyde Room" at the Transport Museum
+shipping models are on display in the beautiful "Clyde Room" at the Transport Museum Sadly, the changing pattern of industry means that the

 Clyde no longer employs the vast throngs of workers in the shipbuilding trades, although